Understanding Your Debt Relief Alternatives

 Wisconsin law allows individuals to file a petition to pay creditors over time under a voluntary personal receivership.
-Chapter 128 of Wisconsin Statutes allows you to pay unsecured debt over three years and halts creditor harassment.
-The Chapter 128 Personal Receivership works well for those that have demanding creditors especially if they are faced with the threat of garnishment.
+Chapter 128 of Wisconsin Statutes enables you to pay the unsecured debt over three years and halts creditor harassment.
+The Chapter 128 Personal Receivership works well for those who have demanding creditors, especially if they are faced with the threat of garnishment.

 - It does not matter if you have filed bankruptcy in the past.

-- Chapter 128 can reduce the interest on high-interest bearing loans.
+- Chapter 128 can reduce the interest on high interest-bearing loans.

 Mortgage Loan Modification

-The loan modification calls for the bank to modify the terms of the loan and allow the homeowner an affordable mortgage payment when a foreclosure
+Loan modifications require the bank to modify the terms of the loan to allow the homeowner a more affordable mortgage payment when a foreclosure

-Your Financial Crisis Can be Averted with Legal Help
+Avoid Your Financial Crisis With Legal Help

 If you’re looking for the best approach to resolving your debt situation, rely on the attorneys at The Law Office of Rollie R. Hanson, S.C.